knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/create-pull-request.md

 title: CreatePullRequest
 ---

-Create a pull request on GitHub from the current branch to a specified branch.
+Create a pull request on a configured forge from the current branch to a specified branch.
 If a pull request for those already exists, this step will overwrite the title and body of the existing pull request.

+## Prerequisites

+To use the `CreatePullRequest` step, you must configure a forge first.
+See [configuring a Forge] for more information.

 ## Parameters